 Plocamopherus maculatus (Pease, 1860)

-Plocamopherus maculatus is known from the Marshalls from three specimens observed at night on the atoll's western seaward reef.
+Plocamopherus maculatus is known from the Marshalls from several specimens observed at night on the atoll's western seaward reef.
 All were in small caves at depths between 10 and 18 meters.
 The animals measured 25 to 30mm in length.
-When disturbed, several patches on the body of this nudibranch will phosphoresce for a few seconds.
+When disturbed, several patches on the body of this nudibranch will phosphoresce for a few seconds, although the dim light is visible only at night.
 The animal is also able to swim--well, to raise itself up off the bottom--by laterally bending its body back and forth, sort of flapping with its keel-like tail.

 Created 3 January 2007